Information about Programs and Information Holdings: Sources of Federal Government and Employee Information 2021 to 2022

 The mid-sized projects component supports larger retrofit, renovation or construction projects of facilities or venues that house or will house programs and services geared towards addressing the social and/or labour market integration needs of persons with disabilities in a holistic manner.

 The Social Innovation and Social Finance (SI/SF) Strategy aims to strengthen the ability of communities to develop, finance and scale new solutions to persistent social and environmental challenges in Canada.
 The Investment Readiness Program (IRP) represents one of the first foundational elements in building a SI/SF Strategy for Canada.
-The IRP is a two-year grants and contributions program aimed at improving the ability of social purpose organizations to participate in the social finance market and the larger social innovation ecosystem.
+The IRP is a grants and contributions program aimed at improving the ability of social purpose organizations to participate in the social finance market and the larger social innovation ecosystem.
+The IRP pilot was implemented between 2019 and 2021 and the program was renewed in 2021.
+Similar to the IRP pilot, the renewed IRP is a two-year grants and contributions program (2021-2024) that is currently under implementation.

-Other foundational elements of the SI/SF Strategy include the proposed Social Finance Fund and Social Innovation Advisory Council expected to launch in 2020 to 2021.
+Other foundational elements of the SI/SF Strategy include the Social Finance Fund and Social Innovation Advisory Council to be launched in 2023.

 2. Pensions and benefits